alchemy-swift/alchemy/Docs/7_Security.md

 ## Bcrypt

-A standard practice is to never store plain text passwords in your database.
+Standard practice is to never store plain text passwords in your database.
 Bcrypt is a password hashing function that creates a one way hash of a plaintext password.
 It's an expensive process CPU-wise, so it will help protect your passwords from being easily cracked through brute forcing.

 It's simple to use.